5271/IT-DOS/README.md

 Iterkocze IT-DOS Kernel.

 A casual and hobbyist attempt to create an operating system Kernel.
 There are no long-term or short-term plans for it. <br> <br>
-DOS part in name is only a stylistic part and does not imply any association with MS-DOS or reflect its functionality. <br> <br>
+DOS part in name is only a stylistic part and does not imply any association with MS-DOS or reflect its functionality. <br>

 # Building
 To build IT-DOS you need: